- Be able to diagram the human heart, following the blood flow in and out

-- Be familiar with the terms having to do with the heart.
+- Become familiar with the terms having to do with the heart

-- Cardboard paper towel rolls, one for every pair of students
+- Cardboard paper towel rolls, one per pair of students

 - Stop watch or timer